dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Explicit synchronization
 ------------------------

-The Threads library provides low-level synchronization functions which control the ordering of operations with respect to other threads, and control when the side effects that have been performed within one thread become visible within other threads.
+The Threads module provides low-level synchronization functions which control the ordering of operations with respect to other threads, and control when the side effects that have been performed within one thread become visible within other threads.

-At a higher level, the Threads library provides a variety of synchronization facilities, described below.
+At a higher level, the Threads module provides a variety of synchronization facilities, described below.
 These facilities include mutual-exclusion locks, semaphores and notifications.
 Each facility guarantees that when synchronization has been achieved, all the side